Sarah Marquis

 Sarah Marquis (born June 20, 1972) is a Swiss adventurer and explorer.
 From 2010 to 2013, she walked 20000 km alone from Siberia to the Gobi Desert, into China, Laos, Thailand, and then across Australia.
-In 2011, she gave a TED talk and in 2014 she was named one of National Geographics Adventurers of the Year.
+In 2011, she gave a TED talk.

 Early life

-Marquis was raised in Montsevelier, a village in the Canton of Jura in northern Switzerland.
-Her father worked as a watchmaker for Swatch and her mother was a housewife, and she had two brothers.
+Marquis and her two brothers were raised in Montsevelier, a village in the Canton of Jura in northern Switzerland.
+Her father worked as a watchmaker for Swatch and her mother was a housewife.
 She began exploring at a young age, and at sixteen years old she took up a job with a European train company so that she would be able to travel for free.
 At age seventeen she traveled to Turkey, where she rode a horse across the Central Anatolia Region.